DavidStinson/chajr/README.md

 ## Credits 🙌

 - Thanks to Ryan Chadwick for his [Bash Scripting Tutorial](https://ryanstutorials.net/bash-scripting-tutorial/), without which this script would be broken and bad.
-You can get started using Bash scripts with the help his tutorial!
+You can get started creating Bash scripts with the help his tutorial!

 ---